 - the right to appeal against a mark or grade

-- The right to reasonable adjustments for assessments, as recommended by Disability Services for registered students
+- the right to reasonable adjustments for assessments for students registered with Disability Services (where recommended by Disability Services)

-If you are unhappy with practices within your Faculty relating to teaching and assessment you may want to lodge a complaint.
-See also: Non- Academic Complaints.
+If you are unhappy with practices within your faculty relating to teaching and assessment you may want to submit a complaint.

-If you need assistance or advice on your assessment rights, contact SUPRA.
+If you need assistance or advice on your assessment rights, contact us.